sangstar/bic-fit/README.md

 3. Due to the unforgiving nature of BIC when dealing with a large number of parameters, polynomial fits greater than degree 0 and segmented regressions greater than 1 model break (each incremental model break increases parameters by 3) almost never score lowest.

 # Possible issues

 1. It seems to be routinely the case that segmented regressions with 1 model break minimize BIC nearly every time, typically followed by the other segmented regressions of 2 and 3 model breaks and then followed by polynomial models.
 This is a bit suspicious, but likely a consequence of the fact that the residual sum of squares found using segmented regressions are typically far lower than that found with polynomial models.

+# Room for improvement

+1. The segmented regression functions are not elegantly written and rely on nested functions.
+There is definitely a more efficient way to do this.